Darxo/Hardened/README.md

 - Brothers that "die" outside of combat will now always transfer their equipment into your stash
 - Legendary Armor and Armor with an attachement that you un-equip are now automatically marked as to-be-repaired
 - The tooltips of your attributes now display your Base Attribute value and the difference between that Base value and your current value
+- Quiver now display the supply cost for replacing ammunition in them
+- Improve artwork for **Nimble** perk
 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon
 - **Brawny**, **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
 - All effects of the difficulty settings are now listed as tooltips during world generation